In first, U.S. presents its evidence of Iran weaponry from Yemen

 Iran has denied supplying the Houthis with such weaponry and on Thursday described the arms displayed as “fabricated.”

-The United States acknowledged it could not say precisely when the weapons were transferred to the Houthis, and, in some cases could not say when they were used.
+The United States acknowledged it could not say precisely when the weapons were transferred to the Houthis, and, in some cases, could not say when they were used.
 There was no immediate way to independently verify where the weapons were made or employed.

-But U.S. Ambassador to the United Nations Nikki Haley expressed confidence that the transfers could be blamed on Tehran.
+But U.S. Ambassador to the United Nations Nikki Haley expressed confidence the transfers could be blamed on Tehran.

 “These are Iranian made, these are Iranian sent, and these were Iranian given,” Haley told a news conference at a military hangar at Joint Base Anacostia-Bolling, just outside Washington.